spacebetween/spacebetween.github.io/_posts/2016-08-19-express-on-windows-azure.md

 </code></pre>
 <br>

-Enable local git deployments in the azure portal & set up credentials
+Enable local git deployments in the azure portal & set up credentials.

 <img src="/assets/images/blog/azure5.png" alt="A screenshot of the panel required to enable git local deployment and set up a username and password" class="img img-vMargin">